Angelinaaaaaaaaaaaa/LOL-Result-Model-2023/README.md

 ### Baseline Model Description
-In our baseline model, we employed a logistic regression model using a preprocessor with One-Hot Encoding for the 'side' variable.
+In our baseline model, we employed a logistic regression model using a preprocessor with One-Hot Encoding for the `side` variable.
 The features in the model include both quantitative and nominal variables:

 Quantitative Features: